Clorabase/Clorabase/README.md

 ### Features
 - No account needed
-- Much usage quota than others.
+- Unlimited usage and quota (Dedicated server)
 - Easy,Simple and lightweight
 - Free, No paid plans
 - Almost all engage features